riggid/Notes/Semester 1/Physics/Unit 3/Q&A.md

 The Kronig-Penney model simplifies the complex periodic potential experienced by an electron in a crystal to a series of rectangular potential wells and barriers.

 1.  **Potential Profile:**
     **Description of Potential Profile:** The Kronig-Penney model approximates the periodic potential of a crystal as a series of rectangular potential wells (representing the regions where electrons are attracted to atomic nuclei, offering lower potential energy) separated by rectangular potential barriers (representing the regions between atomic nuclei, offering higher potential energy).
-The pattern of wells and barriers repeats periodically.
+The width of the wells and barriers, along with the height of the barriers, are adjustable parameters.
     ![Kronig-Penney Model Potential Profile](https://upload.wikimedia.org/wikipedia/commons/thumb/c/cf/Kronig-Penney_potential.svg/langja-480px-Kronig-Penney_potential.svg.png)

-2.  **Origin of Energy Bands:**
+2.  **Emergence of Band Structure / Origin of Energy Bands:**
     When Schrödinger's equation is solved for an electron in this periodic potential, it's found that not all energies are allowed.
 The continuous energy spectrum of a free electron breaks into discrete allowed and forbidden regions.
 This is because the electron wave, moving through the periodic arrangement of atoms, undergoes diffraction.
     *   **Allowed Bands (Pass bands):** For certain ranges of electron energies, the electron waves can propagate through the crystal without attenuation.
 This occurs when the electron's wavelength and the lattice spacing are compatible, allowing for constructive interference.
 These ranges of allowed energies form the **energy bands**.
     *   **Forbidden Bands (Band Gaps / Stop bands):** For other ranges of electron energies, the electron waves experience strong back-scattering (destructive interference) from the periodic potential.
 This prevents the electron from propagating through the crystal, effectively creating **band gaps** or forbidden energy levels.

 3.  **Origin of Band Gaps (Specifically Indication):**
     The band gaps fundamentally arise from the **Bragg reflection** of electron waves by the periodic lattice.
 When the electron's wave vector ($k$) satisfies a condition similar to the Bragg condition for X-ray diffraction (i.e., at the boundaries of the Brillouin zones, such as $k = \pm n\pi/a$), the electron waves are strongly reflected by the lattice planes.
 This interference leads to standing waves, and the degeneracy of energy levels at these wave vectors is lifted, creating a gap between the lowest energy allowed state and the next higher energy allowed state.
 These discontinuities in the $E-k$ relation precisely define the forbidden energy bands.
+(Refer to [Core Notes.md](#kronig-penney-model-1d-periodic-potential) for more detail).

 **3. Give the classification of solids on the basis of band theory of solids.**